Dr-Bluemond/ScanTool/README.md

 ## Librarys

-Jars in `lib` are need to be imported
+Jars in `lib` are needed to be imported